Dynamic forward bend video for general level students

 Start in Supta Baddha Konasana and notice specifically when the breath begins to settle and how the upper back and chest can expand and open.
-Come up and go to Forward Virasana.
+Come up and go to Virasana Forward.

 Now for the forward bends.
 Have a belt and blanket nearby and set up in Dandasana.
-Use the blanket as needed for extra height under the buttocks to give lift to the spine and length to the front body.
-Continue with supports as required to keep the front chest as long as the back body and the hips going forward in: Janu Sirsasana, Triangmukhaikapada Paschimottanasana, Marichyasana 1, Paschimottanasana, Baddha Konasana, Upavistha Konasana and Parsva Upavistha Konasana to initiate the turning action.
+Use the blanket as needed for extra height under the buttocks to give a lift to the spine and length to the front body.
+Continue with supports as required to keep the front chest as long as the back body and the hips going forward in: Janu Sirsasana, Triang Mukha Eka Pada Paschimottanasana, Marichyasana 1, Paschimottanasana, Baddha Konasana, Upavistha Konasana, and Parsva Upavistha Konasana to initiate the turning action.
 Take support for Bharadvajasana to move into the open twist and then adding the full version taking one arm behind you to bring further release for the shoulders and neck.